Jenny's Song Drops Clues About How Game of Thrones Could End

 Most importantly, she declares that the widely speculated messiah-like savior of this story, the Prince That Was Promised, would be a Targaryen hailing from the line of Rhaella Targaryen and Aerys (the Mad King.)
 So that means, if she’s right about this one, the prince could be Dany, Jon, or even a child of their own — if they have one.

 Some fans even believe that it was Rhaegar who created the song.
 To top it all off, Daenerys mentions that Rhaegar “liked to sing” near the end of the episode.
-That was all the about:blank fans who theorize that Rhaegar created and sang the the tearjerker needed.
+That was all the fans who theorize that Rhaegar created and sang the the tearjerker needed.

 Florence and the Machine created a rendition of the Jenny of Oldstone song for season 8, which played over the closing credits of the episode.
 You can see a lyric YouTube video of Jenny’s Song below.